lukaszwelnic/migration-tool/README.md

 # Database Migration Tool

 ## Overview
-This is a custom Java 17 library for managing database migrations, similar to Liquibase or Flyway.
+This is a custom Java 17 tool/library for managing database migrations, similar to Liquibase or Flyway.
 It reads SQL scripts from files and executes them in a controlled manner to ensure idempotent and transactional database updates.

 ## Features
 - Reads and executes SQL migration scripts